 - Review this online career module Study Abroad: Your Future

-- Visit a career services on campus: Sanger Learning & Career Center, McCombs BBA Career Services, Liberal Arts Career Services
+- Visit a career services on campus: Vick Center for Strategic Advising & Career Counseling, McCombs BBA Career Services, Liberal Arts Career Services, CNS-Career Design Center

 - From CIBER, for more about conveying the value of study abroad to job recruiters, check out: Study Abroad with Your Career in Mind

 - For more ideas check out: International Experience as Career Exploration

 Stay connected to your experience and help others get the most out of theirs!
 Below are some opportunities to meet international students, other students who have studied abroad and students interested in going.

 Want an audience who will appreciate every story and photo?
 Speak with your program coordinator, provide your contact details on your evaluation form, attend preparatory events for newly accepted study abroad students.

 Planet Longhorn is a social organization run by students to provide support and hold social events for incoming international students.

 BSA welcomes incoming BBA exchange students to Austin and provides support for prospective BBA study abroad participants.

 PALS is an organization that brings together international and UT students for culture exchange and for conversation in English.

 - Our BBA colleagues compiled this list of links for students who want to work/intern abroad.